Assistant Professor of Biology

 - How do hormones affect the structure and function of vocal neurons and networks?

-Zornik E, Yamaguchi A. In press.
+Zornik E, Yamaguchi A. 2012.
 Coding rate and duration of vocalizations of the frog, Xenopus laevis.
 Journal of Neuroscience

 Zornik E, Kelley DB.
 2011.
 A neuroendocrine basis for the hierarchical control of frog courtship vocalizations.
 Frontiers in Neuroendocrinology 32(3):353 – 66